wballard/starphleet/index.md

 </div>

 This is a toolkit for turning virtual or physical machine infrastructure into a continuous deployment stack.
-Here are some of the observed problems in autodeployment, and how Starphleet solves them:
+Here are some of the observed problems in autodeployment:

 * Virtualization wastes resources, specifically RAM and CPU running multiple operating system images, which costs real money
-  * containerization is the new virtualization, using LXC
-* PaaS has the same vendor lock-in risks of old proprietary software
+* Autodeploy PaaS has the same vendor lock-in risks of old proprietary software
-  * full open source is the only way to go
-  * allow installation on public and private clouds, as well as computers
-* Continous deployment is too hard, so folks default to batches and sprints
+* Continous deployment is almost always a custom scripting exercise
-  * leverage git, allowing deployment with no more than the normal `git push` you use to share code
-  * make continuous deployment the default
-  * provides drainstop, restart, failover, and rollback as built ins
-  * be like unix: files, scripts, environment variables -- and spare folks from the learning curve of yet another system tool
-  * platform package managers, `npm`, `gem`, `apt` beat learning a new package/script system, and there is a ton of resource available
-  * Heroku Buildpacks already exist for most platforms, use them
-  * Focus on building services, not on systems
-* Multiple machine deployment is more work than running locally
+* Multiple machine / clustered deployment is extra work
-  * Make load balancing the default, spanning computers and geographies
-  * Make commands run across a phleet by default
-* Making many small services is hard to deploy
+* Making many small services is more work than making megalith services
-  * Containerizing allows multiple services to benefit from failover and redundancy without burning two machines/VMs per service
-  * Allow multiple services to be mounted behing one HTTP endpoint and avoid cross domain and CORS hell
 * Seeing what is going on across multiple machines is hard
-  * aggregate all the logs for each container ship in the phleet, and for the entire phleet
-  * provide simple dashboards that give you the basics without requiring understanding and installing other monitoring software
-* Autodeployment systems all seem to have their own system which itself needs to be deployed!
+* Deployment system all seem to be at the *system* not *service* level
-  * Starphleet leverages git heavily, avoiding the need for yet another database or daemon
-  * Images are used as a starting point, avoiding the need to _install_ the install software
+* Every available autodeploy system requires that you set up servers to deploy your servers, which themselves aren't autodeployed

+# Get Started
+Check the main [readme](https://github.com/wballard/starphleet).
+In particular pay attention to the environment variables for public and private keys.

 # Concepts
 The grand tour so you know what we are talking about with all of our